RenatoHS/guide_survie_osstidburn/_book/14-dernieres_infos.md

 All participants (except LNT volunteers) must leave the property by 2PM, June 24th.
 Considering the high volume of traffic on the path during exodus, a schedule for vehicles will be set up with time slots reserved for entering and exiting the path.
 Please take this into consideration when planning your departure.
 The Leave No Trace session will run from 2PM to 6:30PM.

+As in the arrival  only 4-wheel-drive vehicles with 12 inches of ground clearance may be permitted on the trail, depending on terrain conditions.

 Take time to do a MOOP sweep of your campsite and other areas you frequented before leaving.